Table of Contents

 And when it was finally the participant’s turn, about ⅓ of the time they would conform with the group!

-The Big Takeaway: If you want change, this often means being a black sheep.
+The Big Takeaway: If you want change, this often means being the odd man out.

 Check out the experiment below from Netflix’s Explained:

 Have you ever fallen victim to the “free” fallacy?

 - free seminars